shakesco/shakesco-automation/README.md

 ## Test

+>📓 __NOTE__: We fund your test delegate address automatically, so you don't need to enter an amount in testing mode.

 Before getting started, send a test request to make sure everthing is okay.

 First request a delegate address: